dmbarbour/wikilon/docs/AwelonLang.md

 Words rewrite to their evaluated definitions - this is called linking.
 However, words link *lazily* to preserve human-meaningful hypermedia link structure in the evaluated output where feasible.
 Words do not link unless doing so leads to additional rewrites of primitives or annotations, something more interesting than a simple inlining of the word's evaluated definition.

-Arity annotations are very useful to control linking of words.

 Awelon's evaluation strategy is simple:

 * rewrite outer program
 * evaluate before copy
 * evaluate final values

-This strategy isn't lazy or eager in the conventional sense.
-Rewriting the outer program first provides opportunity to apply annotations or drop values that won't be part of our output.
-Evaluation before copy guards against introduction of unnecessary rework.
-Evaluation of final values (blocks) brings us to a normal form that cannot be further evaluated.

-Annotations may introduce special rewrite rules for evaluation, limited to identity semantics.
-For example, arity annotations wait for sufficient arguments then rewrite to the empty program.
-Stowage replaces a large value with a secure hash reference.
-Memoization, staging, and rewrite optimizations use alternative evaluation modes.
-The `[A](seq)` annotation is provided for profiling and fail-fast reasons, and simply evaluates `[A]` as if it were about to be copied.
+This strategy is effectively call-by-need with a caveat that we assume we need anything you copy and anything in the final program output.
+The motivation of those caveats is to avoid introducing rework in context of copied data or multiple references to a word.

+Annotations can tune evaluation with parallelism, memoization, staging, stowage, arity, fail-fast errors, etc..
+The `[A](eval)` annotation will force deep evaluation of `A` as if the block were about to be copied.
+This may be useful in context of profiling, controlling where a stall is observed during debugging, and to control memory resources in context of a loop constructing a large object.

 An Awelon dictionary could be evaluated by simply evaluating every definition.